Donaldoo/holbertonschool-monty/README.md

 Environment:

-Ubuntu 14.04 LTS via Vagrant in VirtualBox and is compiled with GCC version 4.8.4
+Ubuntu 14.04 LTS and is compiled with GCC version 4.8.4

 Authors: